SIGN UP TO OUR NEWS!

 Day 2: Calvi to Calacuccia

-After lunch, you have still to take on the highest road col in Corsica, the Col de Vergio (1477m), starting from sea level!
+After lunch, you’ve got ahead of you the highest road col in Corsica, the Col de Vergio, which is 1477m starting from sea level!
 This is a beautiful climb into the high mountains of Corsica, and you are further rewarded with a long descent to the mountain hamlet of Calacuccia where we stay the night.

 160km with 2860m ascent [ride profile]